-The Corporation pays base salaries that are believed to be competitive with salaries paid for similar positions within the North American marketplace for public companies of relatively comparable size.
+The Corporation pays base salaries that the HRC Committee believes are competitive with salaries paid for similar positions within the North American and European marketplace for public companies of relatively comparable size.
 These salaries are reviewed annually and in certain cases are set for multi year periods.